 Introduction

 You've got a finite number of Friday nights and a movie budget that isn't infinite.
-Between overhyped sequels, rushed remakes, and bloated franchise cash-grabs, figuring out which upcoming movies in 2026 are actually worth your time — and which ones will leave you staring at your empty popcorn bucket wondering why you bothered — is a real problem.
+With dozens of major releases hitting theaters this year, figuring out which upcoming movies in 2026 deserve your time and ticket money is a real challenge.

 2026 is shaping up to be one of the biggest years in cinema since Endgame dropped in 2019.
-We've got the first new Avengers film in seven years, Christopher Nolan's return to mythological epic filmmaking, a Toy Story sequel nobody asked for (but everyone will cry at), and a Star Wars movie hitting the big screen for the first time since 2019.
+We've got the first new Avengers film in seven years, Christopher Nolan's return to mythological epic filmmaking, a new Toy Story chapter that early audiences say is genuinely moving, and a Star Wars movie hitting the big screen for the first time since 2019.
 The upcoming 2026 movies list spans every genre, every fan base, and every level of expectation.

 This guide cuts through the noise.
 Here are the 15 biggest movies coming in 2026, ranked by hype, with verified release dates and what you actually need to know going in.